OverviewWelcome to the City of Rocks!

 Getting ThereThe access road to Forest Service land is off Franktown Road in the Washoe Valley.
 To get there from Reno, take 395 South to Bowers Mansion Road (429), on your right.
 Head south for 2.8 miles and then turn right on Franktown Road (877).
 The road is on the right about 1.3 miles south on 877.
 It is very hard to spot.
 It is about ¼ mile south of J S Bar Ranch Road, which is also on the right.
 Once at the road, you’ll need to jump the fence (see Red Tape below for an explanation).

-The first part of the access road that becomes the Forest Service road is owned by the University of Nevada, and says “No Trespassing”.
-However, this is not the case.
+The first part of the access road that becomes the Forest Service road is private, and further up the road is owned by the University of Nevada.
+It says “No Trespassing”.
 We were told by a representative of the University of Nevada (who drove by us on the way up) that the road is closed to motor vehicles, but hikers are okay.
 However, the road is blocked by a locked fence and there is nowhere to park nearby the access road, because the locals in this area don’t like visitors.
 So, parking along the road can get you towed.
 Thus, it is wiser to park 2 miles away at Wilson Commons Park (best found on Google maps™), and possibly bike two miles to the access road.
 Just remember the bikes need to be light, because you have to jump the fence.
 The area is worthy of exploration due to the road system and the fact that you can actually access the east slope of some of the higher peaks of the Carson Range east of Tahoe rather easily.
 Also, because so few people come to this area, there is virtually no chance of losing your bike if you stash it on the side of the Forest Service road.

 We did not attempt to access the area from J S Bar Ranch Road or the Aspen Creek/Tunnel Creek Road about 1.6 miles to the south.
 It may be possible to access the peaks through these roads, but Little Valley Road is the most direct.
 Probably the Tunnel Creek Road option is best if you have a 4WD and can maneuver through the area.
 If you want to hike from there, it is quite a bit longer than Little Valley Road.
 This area may also have similar access issues, although I cannot confirm this.
 If anyone reading this site has tried this option, please let me know.